mootools/website/assets/fonts/README.md

 Webfonts
 -------------

-All the fonts used in the website can be provided directly through Google Fonts CDN service.
+The main fonts used in the website can be provided directly through Google Fonts CDN service.
 Below are listed the links to the Google Fonts.

 ###### Source Sans Pro